 – The patient is receiving treatment for cancer

-Prescribers or their delegate must make a notation in the patient’s medical record that the PDMP was consulted and identify the individual who conducted the PDMP patient search.
+Prescribers or their delegate must make a notation in the patient’s medical record that the PDMP was checked and they must identify the individual who conducted the PDMP patient search.
 If the PDMP does not allow the prescriber/delegate to gain access to the patient’s information for any reason, the prescriber/delegate should note the time and date and the prescriber/delegate’s name in the patient’s medical record.

 Prescribers may include PDMP prescription information in a patient’s electronic health or medical record.

 If a prescriber fails to check the PDMP, they will be held administratively accountable to GCMB – but they will not be held civilly liable or criminally responsible.

 When prescribing an opiate, opioid, opioid analgesic, or opioid derivative, the prescriber must provide the patient with information on the drug’s addictive risks and the options that are available for safely disposing of any unused medications.
 This information may be provided in verbal or written form.

-A health care provider, coroner, or medical examiner must report all incidents of neonatal abstinence syndrome to the Georgia Department of Public Health (DPH), which will submit an annual report – including findings and recommendations on how to reduce the number of infants born with neonatal abstinence syndrome – to the president of the Georgia Senate, the speaker of the Georgia House of Representatives, and the chairs of both the Georgia House and Senate Health and Human Services committees.
+A health care provider, coroner, or medical examiner must report all incidents of neonatal abstinence syndrome to the Georgia Department of Public Health (DPH), which will submit an annual report – including findings and recommendations on how to reduce the number of infants born with neonatal abstinence syndrome – to the president of the Georgia Senate, the speaker of the Georgia House of Representatives, and the chairs of the Georgia House and Senate Health and Human Services committees.

 GCMB has “adopted Rule 360-15-.01(3), which requires physicians (not resident physicians) who maintain an active DEA license and prescribe controlled substances to complete at least three hours of AMA/AOA PRA Category 1 CME that is designed specifically to address controlled substance prescribing practices by their next renewal date.
 The completion of this requirement may count as three hours toward the physician’s CME license renewal requirement.
 Note, too, that any controlled substances prescribing guidelines coursework that has been taken since a physician’s license ‘last expired’ will count toward this requirement.”